Homeowners and renters are missing out on millions of dollars in tax relief. Use the resources below to learn more.

 Required Documentation

-You can find general information about this program on the PIT‑RC, New Mexico Rebate and Credit Schedule Form
+- You can find general information about this program on the Instructions for 2024 PIT-RC New Mexico and Credit Schedule.

 Assessment Limitation for Low-income Disabled or Elderly Homeowners (Value Freeze)